GoogleChromeLabs/text-fragments-polyfill/README.md

 natively.
 It is used in Chromium for iOS as well as the [Link to Text Fragment Browser Extension](https://github.com/GoogleChromeLabs/link-to-text-fragment).

-The `src` directory contains two files: `text-fragments.js`, which is the polyfilling mechanism, and `text-fragment-utils.js`, a module of util functions related to parsing, finding, and highlighting text fragments within the DOM.
+The `src` directory contains three files:

+* `text-fragments.js`, containing the polyfilling mechanism.

+* `text-fragment-utils.js`, a module of util functions related to parsing, finding, and highlighting text fragments within the DOM.
+Most of the logic used by the polyfill for finding fragments in a page lives here.

+* `fragment-generation-utils.js`, a module of util functions for generating URLs with a text fragment.
+These utils are not used by the polyfill itself, but they are likely to be useful for related projects.

 The `tools` directory contains a util script used for generating a regex used in the utils module.